omsf/joint-demo/script.md

 But how good are these models, really?
 Are all of these ligands really binding to CYPs in the range of 1-10 micromolar?

-The OpenADMET team thinks these models generally over-predict p due to the pChEMBL data itself having a positive skew.
+The OpenADMET team thinks these models generally over-predict binding strength due to the pChEMBL data itself having a positive skew.
 That is to say, the dataset probably skews towards CYP inhibitors (high p) and away from non-binders (low p) and doesn't reflect very well the breadth of chemistry that you might design ligands with.

 _show cell visualizing pChEMBL data_